firefly2442/phpdhcpd/readme.txt

 Now just navigate to your website and that directory.
 It should come up and display the information.

-Support:
-If you need help, please visit the website above.

 Images are from the Tango Desktop Project (version 0.8.90):
 Released under public domain